 Kitsune are foxes that possess shape-shifting abilities and a high amount of intelligence.
 There are two main types of kitsune: the zenko are kind and godly, while the yako have mischievous or malevolent intentions.

 Kitsune can shapeshift into humans, often taking the form of lovers, friends, or helpful guardians—they’re most often seen as beautiful women.
 These wise creatures can have up to nine tails.
 According to Japanese tradition, only a kitsune that has lived over 100 years can grow extra tails.

 Naruto is probably the first anime that comes to mind when you think about kitsune.
 The powerful nine-tailed fox lies sealed within Naruto, giving him a huge boost in power.
-You’ll also find a rendition of the kitsune in Tails from the Sonic series, Ahri from League of Legends, and even in Ninetails from Okami.
+You’ll also find a rendition of the kitsune in Tails from the Sonic series, Ahri from League of Legends, and Ninetails from Okami.

 Shikigami are tiny ghosts that a summoner can call forth during a ceremony.
 You typically can’t see shikigami, however, a summoner has the ability to bind them to small pieces of human-shaped paper.
 I guess learning how to make those paper doll chains in kindergarten comes in handy after all.